Manne Favor, Executive Director

 Manne’s passion for helping people is contagious.
 It is the thread that permeates his entire life and career - whether it is his work with the various non-profits that he has been part of, or the ministries that he has led, assisting and empowering others is always at the core of his work.
 He received his Bachelor of Theology degree from Trinity College of Ministerial Arts in 1994 in Nigeria, West Africa.

-Joy Green is the Managing Attorney for JFON Houston.
+Joy Green is the Legal Director for JFON Houston.
 She received her Bachelor of Arts degree in Political Science and Policy Studies from Rice University and her Juris Doctor from Tulane University Law School.
 While in college, she spent a semester abroad at the University of Havana in Cuba.

 Prior to working with JFON, Joy spent four years in private practice in Dallas with a law firm that exclusively specializes in immigration law.
 There she gained valuable experience representing individuals across the United States with family based immigration, removal defense, naturalization, and humanitarian relief.
 During law school, Joy was a legal intern with Immigration and Refugee Services at Catholic Charities.